UniStuttgart-VISUS/mmpld/README.md

 // mapped to 'map'.
 Now read the actual particles using the continuation
 // variant of read_particles.
 file.read_particles(listHeader, map.pData, listSize);

+// As we read manually, we need to skip cluster infos now.
+It is safe to call
+// this method on all file versions.
+It has no effect if the file is not
+// MMPLD 1.1.
+Please note that this method must not be called if the particle
+// list has not been completely consumed! file.skip_cluster_info();
 ```

 ## test